["trends"]

 Sparkling Pink Champagne martinis served in coupes and garnished with berries

-The delightful and delicious Champagne Martini is a perfect case of true romance between two opposites – SKYY Vodka and Champagne, along with some freshly squeezed lemon juice, a sugar rim, and a Maraschino cherry to garnish.
+The delightful and delicious Champagne Martini is a perfect case of true romance between two opposites – SKYY Vodka (opens in new window) and Champagne, along with some freshly squeezed lemon juice, a sugar rim, and a maraschino cherry to garnish.
 We love the Champagne Martini recipe for its sophistication and luster.
 Also, it helps that it is quick and easy to make at home but still looks extra impressive.

 FREQUENTLY ASKED QUESTIONS